Table of Contents

 - The FDA lists Passiflora incarnata as a safe herbal sedative.

 - Hypersensitivity is possible in very rare cases.
-One case of severe nausea, vomiting, weakness, drowsiness, slower heart rate, and ventricular arrhythmia, after two days self administration of an herbal remedy containing P. incarnata has been reported.
+One case of severe nausea, vomiting, weakness, drowsiness, slower heart rate, and ventricular arrhythmia, after two days self administration of herbal remedy containing P. incarnata has been reported.

 - It has sedative effect and drowsiness is the most common side effect.
 Other common side effects include dizziness, confusion, and a lack of coordination.